Psychological Testing · Ogden, Utah

 ADHD Evaluation

-Comprehensive evaluation of attention, concentration, impulse control, and executive functioning.
-Produces the documentation needed for school accommodations, workplace support, and medication decisions.
-Available for children, teens, and adults in Ogden, UT.
+Comprehensive evaluation of attention, concentration, impulse control, working memory, and executive functioning.
+Produces documentation for school accommodations, workplace support, and medication decisions.
+Children, teens, and adults.

 Autism Spectrum Evaluation

 Detailed assessment of social communication, sensory processing, behavioral patterns, and developmental history.
-A formal ASD diagnosis opens doors to services, supports, and a clearer understanding of how your child's mind works.
+A formal ASD diagnosis opens access to services, school supports, and a clearer understanding of how your child experiences the world.

-Evaluates cognitive ability, academic achievement, and processing skills to identify learning disabilities like dyslexia, dyscalculia, and processing disorders.
-Supports IEP and 504 plan development and college accommodation documentation.
+Evaluates cognitive ability, academic achievement, and processing skills to identify learning disabilities including dyslexia, dyscalculia, and auditory processing disorders.
+Supports IEP, 504 plans, and college accommodation documentation.

 Neuropsychological Testing

-Identifies unique patterns and abnormalities in brain functioning — including memory, attention, language, and processing speed.
-Used for traumatic brain injury, cognitive decline, post-COVID brain fog, and complex diagnostic questions.
+Identifies patterns in memory, attention, language, and processing speed.
+Used for traumatic brain injury, cognitive decline, post-COVID brain fog, and complex cases where a clinical interview alone is not sufficient to reach a clear diagnosis.

 Frequently Asked Questions